-% Ch ange Year ended December 31, 2003 vs 2002 2002 vs 2001 2003 2002 2001 (\$ millions) Novelis Europe selected financial information(i) Sales and operating revenues 13% 3% 2,510 2,218 2,158 BGP 33% 63% 173 130 80 Rolled products shipments(ii) (kt) (4%) 13% 847 880 782 Ingot products shipments(iii) (kt) 104% 10% 153 75 68
+2003 vs 2002 2002 vs 2001 2003 2002 2001 (\$ millions) Novelis Europe selected financial information(i) Sales and operating revenues 13% 3% \$2,510 \$2,218 \$2,158 BGP 33% 63% 173 130 80 Rolled products shipments(ii) (kt) (4%) 13% 847 880 782 Ingot products shipments(iii) (kt) 104% 10% 153 75 68

-- (i) Intersegment revenues and shipments are not included in the figures above; you should read note 25 of the annual combined financial statements for details of intersegment revenues. - (ii) Includes conversion of customer-owned metal (tolling). - (iii) Includes primary and secondary ingot and recyclable aluminum.
+(i) Intersegment revenues and shipments are not included in the figures above.
+Refer to note 25 of the annual combined financial statements for details of intersegment revenues.

+(iii) Includes primary and secondary ingot and recyclable aluminum.

 In 2003, NE had sales and operating revenues of \$2.5 billion, representing 40% of our total sales and operating revenues, and shipments of 1,000 kilotonnes, representing 36% of our total shipments.
-Compared to 2002, NE's sales and operating revenues increased by \$292 million, or 13%, due mainly to the impact of higher LME aluminum prices being passed through to customers, the stronger euro and a favourable change in product mix.
+Compared to 2002, NE's sales and operating revenues increased by \$292 million, or 13%.
+Approximately two thirds of the improvement reflected the impact of the stronger euro, with the balance mainly reflecting the impact of higher total shipments.
 The year-over-year decline in our rolled product shipments reflected soft market conditions and our strategic exit from certain businesses.

 In 2003, the European beverage can market was negatively impacted by the timing of the introduction of complex deposit requirements in Germany, but demand growth in Eastern Europe partially offset this factor.
 The demand for lithographic sheet was strong, ending 4% above 2002 levels; however the distributor market was weak throughout the year.
 Other end-use markets were mixed in 2003.
 The demand for bright surface products was robust, whereas painted products and industrial plate showed only modest improvement compared to 2002.
-In addition to difficult economic situation, the strengthening euro versus the U.S. dollar exacerbated already very competitive market conditions.
+In addition to the difficult economic situation, the strengthening euro versus the U.S. dollar exacerbated already very competitive market conditions.
 The demand for aluminum automotive sheet remained strong in 2003 and represented the key driver for overall market growth, with automotive sheet shipments up 12% over 2002.
 Through its automotive finishing facility in Nachterstedt, Germany, NE is the exclusive supplier to the all-aluminum structured Jaguar XJ, which entered production in 2003 at a build rate of 30,000 cars per year.

-In 2003, NE's BGP was positively affected by the impact of the stronger euro on the translation of euro profits into U.S. dollars, a change in business mix and restructuring programs.
+In 2003, approximately two thirds of the year-over-year increase in NE's BGP was due to the impact of the stronger euro on the translation of euro profits into U.S. dollars with the remainder of the increase mainly reflecting the impact of restructuring programs.
 During 2003, NE continued to concentrate on value-added market sectors and products, while focusing on cost and operating working capital reduction in its operations.
 To support the operating working capital reduction initiative, a standard mill scheduling optimizer was introduced at several plants during the year.
 Foil and technical products continued to implement major restructuring programs in the United Kingdom, Germany and Switzerland.
 By mid-year, NE's profitability had improved as the fixed cost burden was reduced through plant consolidation.

-In 2002, higher realized prices and a 13% increase in rolled products shipments resulted in increased sales.
+In 2002, sales and operating revenues increased by \$60 million compared to 2001.
+The improvement principally reflected higher rolled products shipments, which increased 13% year-over-year.
 NE's average realized sales price per tonne improved relative to LME prices as a result of portfolio changes towards higher value-added products in more economically attractive markets.